MartinHessler/antiCPy/docs/index.rst

 .. hint::
     Note that for implementation purposes the parallel versions of the package make use of a global ``shared_memory_dict`` dictionary and a global ``init_dict`` dictionary.
-Incomatibilities and error could occur if you manipulate or overwrite entries of those global dictionaries using the parallel methods of the package.
+Incomatibilities and errors could occur if you manipulate or overwrite entries of those global dictionaries using the parallel methods of the package.

 You can find the `package on github <https://github.com/MartinHessler/antiCPy>`_.